mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **A03/75674
 HEAVY VACC SUIT**
 Heavy vacc suits are designed for use in hostile environments, much like the human HEV suit.
-The _suya’uiyekhva_ includes powered actuators to aid the wearer’s movements, as well as a limited built- in artificial intelligence to advise male wearers on correct operation.
+The _suya'uiyekhva_ includes powered actuators to aid the wearer's movements, as well as a limited built- in artificial intelligence to advise male wearers on correct operation.
 It offers 12 hours of life support, although an Aslan may not use a dewclaw while wearing this armor.